coredns/coredns.io/content/blog/coredns-010.md

 CoreDNS-010 has been [released](https://github.com/coredns/coredns/releases/tag/v010)!

-CoreDNS is a DNS server that chains middleware, where each middleware implements a DNS feature.
+CoreDNS is a DNS server that chains plugins, where each plugin implements a DNS feature.

-Release v010 is mostly a bugfix release, with one new middleware - *dnstap*.
+Release v010 is mostly a bugfix release, with one new plugin - *dnstap*.

 # Core

 No changes.

-# Middleware
+# Plugin

 ## New

-* *dnstap* is a new middleware that allows you to get dnstap information from CoreDNS.
+* *dnstap* is a new plugin that allows you to get dnstap information from CoreDNS.

 ## Updates